The port of Helsinki

 To get in and out of Helsinki from the airport or other parts of the country, you will have to go through Helsingin päärautatieasemaalso known (in pronounceable terms) as Helsinki Central Station; the main train station of the city.

-Otherwise, the center of Helsinki is easily walkable.
+Otherwise, the center of the city is easily walkable.
 You will also notice plenty of Finns on bikes, as cycling is big in Finland.
+If you’re in Helsinki for two days only, you really won’t need a rental car or anything like that – though you can always choose to get one if you want.

 For those who would prefer not to walk or want to take a break, the tram and metro system is quite efficient.
-If you’re visiting, get a Helsinki Card with a duration of two days, which allows you access to the city’s top attractions as well as free transportation on public transport for 48 hours in Helsinki.
+And I’ll be honest – I love a tram.
+There’s something about hopping on one of them and seeing the city whiz by you that’s a combination of vintage, romantic, and convenient.
+If you’re visiting, get a Helsinki Card with a duration of two days, which allows you access to the city’s top attractions as well as free transportation on public transport for your day trip in Helsinki.

-Transportation for 48 hours in Helsinki - the tram system, one of the best I've encountered.
+Transportation in Helsinki - the tram system, one of the best I've encountered.

 Trams in Helsinki